Lotus Pose -Padmasana

 Step by step

-- Exhale, bring the right leg as far out to the right as possible, close the knee by bringing thigh and calf together.
+- As you exhale, bring the right leg as far out to the right as possible, close the knee by bringing thigh and calf together.

-- Then inhale and bring the outside of the right foot to rest in the inner left groin.
+- Flex your foot and bring the outside of the right foot to rest in the inner left groin as you inhale.
 Ensure the rotation comes from the hip and not the knee joint.

 - Now pick up the left leg.
-Repeat the actions of cradling the leg to loosen the hip and closing the knee.
 Pivot the leg from the hip and slide the left leg over the right with your left foot into the right groin.

-- Draw the knees as close together as possible.
+- Draw the knees as close together as is comfortable.

 - Bring the backs of the hands to the knees with your fingers in Jnana mudra - thumbs and first fingers touching.

-- Keep the spine long and the gaze to the floor ahead of you.
+- Keep the spine long.
+Your drishti (focus point) is to the floor ahead of you.

 - Stay in the pose for 10 breaths or longer.

-- Come out of the pose the reverse way you came in by uncrossing one leg carefully and then the next.
+- Come out of the pose the reverse way you came in by uncrossing one leg carefully and then the next one.
+Repeat starting with the left foot.

 - Always make sure you are rotating from the hip and not the knee.